 – 5MTHF 1 mg and 5 mg

 - I strongly encourage you to go slowly and notice how your body responds.
 The dosing for 5MTHF is highly individualized* and starts with the lowest possible dose (200 mcg to 1 mg) in order to allow your body to adjust to a new amount of this nutrient.
+I hardly ever give 5MTHF alone – it is always with supportive nutrients so the whole methylation cycle is supported.
 It is important to monitor for negative responses (such as anxiety and feeling jittery or nauseous) which indicate that there may be another mutation affecting methylation.
 Too much methylfolate is NOT a good thing, so decrease your dose if you don’t feel well.

-- The next thing to know is that you need to support the next steps in the methylation cycle, which you can learn how to do in my article called 8 Steps to Support Your Methylation Cycle here.
+- The next thing to know is that you need to support the other steps involved in the methylation cycle, as well as to eliminate the factors that are slowly down your methylation cycle.
+You can learn how to do in my article called 8 Steps to Support Your Methylation Cycle here.

 - I can’t emphasize enough how important it is to work with a practitioner with training in how to support MTHFR mutations.
 You can find out about having a consultation with me in-person or by phone/Skype under Make an Appointment above.